arielhalevy123/devops-leaders-course-v2/README.md

 ## Stress Test Configuration and Cautions

 The CPU stress test feature in this application is protected by a feature flag.
 To enable the CPU stress test functionality, set the environment variable **STRESS_TEST_FLAG** to `"true"` (case‑insensitive).
+You can do this by editing your `.env` file or by setting the variable in your shell.
 If this flag is missing, empty, or set to any other value, the stress test endpoints and UI section will be disabled.

 ### Configuration Options